babanini95/babanini95.github.io/content/about.md

 ## What I Do

 I studied **mechanical engineering** for over six years, but I ended up in **programming** quite accidentally.
 For the past three years, I've been involved in many **Unity projects**, ranging from 2D and 3D to single-player, multi-player, and even blockchain-integrated applications.
 Currently, I'm focused on sharpening my skills in **backend development with Go**.

-Outside of programming, my wife and I are starting an **eyewear shop** called **Gaze & Co**.
+I also teach programming ranging from 5 years old kids to 18 years old teenagers at [Timedoor Academy](https://timedooracademy.com/).

 ## Contact